FabianDirli/HWModWS24/chapter2/project_setup/task.md

 The timing analyzer can then determine whether the compiled design reaches the performance goals (in terms of achievable maximum frequency) or not.

 In Quartus (and also other EDA tools) this is done using a "Synopsys Design Constraints File" or `*.sdc` file.
-Hence, create a file named `top.sdc` and place it in the `quartus` project directory.
+Hence, create a file named `dbg_top.sdc` and place it in the `quartus` project directory.
 Add the file to your project using the `Project -> Add/Remove Files in Project` menu entry and add the following lines to it.

 ```tcl